sumeetkr/sumeetkr.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor at Indian School of Business (ISB), Hyderabad.
-I am interested in reseach problems at the intersection on technology and society. research problems at the intersection of technology and society.
+I am interested in reseach problems at the intersection on technology and society.
 My current focus is on finding implicit/hidden advertisements in videos posted on kids platforms like YouTube kids.
 Other current projects include analyzing user behavior on online platforms, quantifying polarization on online forums, presence of advertisements disguised as news on news platforms etc.

 Additionally, I have also conducted research on user experience, investigating the use of phone  sensors in emergencies to improve situational awareness.
 My teams’ study on the wireless-emergency-alerting (WEA) service addressed several issues of central importance to emergency alerts' effectiveness and adoption.
 Some of our recommendations were included in the US Federal Communications Commission (FCC) proposed changes to WEA